NYCE

-The New York Currency Exchange (NYCE) is an interbank network connecting the ATMs of various financial institutions in the United States and Canada.
+The New York Cash Exchange (NYCE) is an interbank network connecting the ATMs of various financial institutions in the United States and Canada.
 NYCE also serves as an EFTPOS network for NYCE-linked ATM cards.

 NYCE is based in Secaucus, New Jersey.
-Rivals of the network include STAR and Discover Card's Pulse.
+Rivals of the network include STAR and Capital One's Pulse.
 It is owned by Fidelity National Information Services.